Myopia Control

 What is Myopia?

-Myopia, also known as nearsightedness, is a common condition in which people have trouble seeing something in the distance but can still generally see objects up close clearly.
-Someone with myopia may struggle to decipher writing across the room or details from afar.
+Myopia, also known as nearsightedness, is when people have trouble seeing something in the distance but can still see objects up close clearly.
+Someone with myopia may struggle to see writing across the room or details from afar.

 What Causes Myopia?

-Myopia is the result of the eyeball being too long or the cornea being too curved, and it typically begins in childhood.
-According to the American Optometric Association, myopia affects nearly 30% of the U.S. population.
-1 If you have myopia, it is likely that one or both of your parents did, too.
-While the exact cause of myopia is unknown, in addition to family history, environmental factors or other health problems can be factors in the development and progression of myopia.
+Myopia happens when the eyeball is too long or the cornea is too curved and typically begins in childhood.
+If you have myopia, it is likely that one or both of your parents did, too.
+While the exact cause of myopia is unknown, environmental factors or other health problems, in addition to family history, can contribute to the development and progression of myopia.

 There are three levels of myopia: mild, moderate, and high.
-When a child is diagnosed with myopia and the prescription needed to enable them to see clearly gets worse every year, that means their myopia is progressing from mild to higher levels.
+When a child is diagnosed with myopia and their prescription increases every year, that means their myopia is progressing from mild to higher levels.

 When progressive myopia occurs, it can cause eye strain, headaches, and fatigue after looking at objects in the distance for an extended period.
 Children with progressive myopia are also at a higher risk of developing eye health problems later in life such as retinal detachment, glaucoma, cataracts, or macular degeneration.